matthewsinclair/anvil/intent/st/ST0001/design.md

   - ETS: Fast but not distributed
   - Redis: Distributed but additional dependency
   - Hybrid: Complex but flexible
-- **Recommendation**: Start with ETS, add Redis when scaling requires it
+- **Status**: Not yet implemented - will start with ETS when building client library

 ### Version Aliases